How to Make Compost Fast - Use a Compost Tumbler

 The old saying is that the materials should be as moist as a damp washcloth.
 Too much moisture can lead to a slimy smelly mess, and not enough moisture will lead to nothing happening.
 Check and add water when turning the pile.

 Turn the Pile Regularly

 Next to shredding the material, this is the next key step.
-You wlll want to be turning the pile every other day or so.
+You will want to be turn the pile every other day.
 There are a number of ways to turn a pile, but the goal in all of them is keep the compost heated and active by getting fresh uncomposted material into the center of the pile where the microbes are the most active.
 An active compost pile will have a center that is heating up to 140 degrees F or more, which will kill weed seeds and pathogens.
 If it exceeds 160 degrees F, it needs to be cooled off by turning as this will avoid the compost pile becoming sterile.
 There are a number of compost thermometers available that can help monitor pile temperatures if you think this may be needed, just make sure you get one that has a probe long enough to get to the center of the pile that you've built.

 Compost Turning Tools